apognu/wgctl-py/README.md

+This was a test project to get myself familiarized with WireGuard and Netlink.
+The final project is made with Golang and can be found at https://github.com/apognu/wgctl.

 # wgctl - WireGuard control utility

 This is a personal project to allow WireGuard to be configured through the use of YAML files.
 It uses Netlink under the hood for all interaction with the system.